Terms & Conditions (Media)

 d.
 Use of Collected Data.

 i.
-Unless otherwise authorized by Access Intelligence, Advertiser will not: (A) use Collected Data for Repurposing; provided, however, that Performance Data may be used for Repurposing so long as it is not joined with any IO Details or Site Data; (B) disclose IO Details of Access Intelligence or Site Data to any Affiliate or Third Party except as set forth
+Unless otherwise authorized by Access Intelligence, Advertiser will not: (A) use Collected Data for Repurposing; provided, however, that Performance Data may be used for Repurposing so long as it is not joined with any IO Details or Site Data; (B) disclose IO Details of Access Intelligence or Site Data to any Affiliate or Third Party except as set forth in Section XII(d)(iii).

 ii.
 Unless otherwise authorized by Agency or Advertiser, Access Intelligence will not: (A) use or disclose IO Details of Advertiser, Performance Data, or a user’s recorded view or click of an Ad, each of the foregoing on a non-Aggregated basis, for Repurposing or any purpose other than performing under the IO, compensating data providers in a way that precludes identification of the Advertiser, or internal reporting or internal analysis; or (B) use or disclose any User Volunteered Data in any manner other than in performing under the IO.